NATI Investors Have Opportunity to Lead National Instruments Corporation Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-5, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Instruments Corporation ("National Instruments" or the "Company") (NASDAQ: NATI).
+BENSALEM, Pa., Jan.
+10, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against National Instruments Corporation ("National Instruments" or the "Company") (NASDAQ: NATI).

 Class Period: May 25, 2022 – January 17, 2023